DHTMLX/scheduler-docs/docs/index.md

 - **Standard edition.** Distributed via public package sources (npm, CDN), it covers the core interactive calendar features.
 - **[Official trial](https://dhtmlx.com/docs/products/dhtmlxScheduler/download.shtml).** It lets you evaluate the full PRO feature set and receive technical support during the trial period.
-- **[PRO edition](https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing).** Built for production environments, it includes advanced scheduling features, official support, and commercial licensing.
+- **[PRO edition](https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing).** Built for production environments, it includes advanced scheduling features, official support and commercial licensing.
 It is installed from a private npm registry or added manually.

 To see the exact feature differences between editions, check the [Standard vs PRO comparison](guides/editions-comparison.md).
 For the setup flow of each option, see the [installation guide](guides/installation.md).